wenkangjing/notes-launch-school/210/lesson2/_210_lesson2.md

 ```

 - `Argument`
-  - is the value/variable/reference being passed in.
-C
+  - is the value/variable/reference being passed in
   - when invoking a function

 - `Parameter`